-Implicit failover of the following JMS objects is not supported WebLogic Server 9.2:
+Implicit failover of the following JMS objects is not supported before WebLogic Server 9.2:

 - Queue browsers: javax.jms.QueueBrowser - The WebLogic JMS thin client (wljmsclient.jar) will not automatically reconnect.
-For more information, see "WebLogic JMS Thin Client" in Oracle Fusion Middleware Programming Stand-alone Clients for Oracle WebLogic Server. - Client statistics are reset on each reconnect, which results in the loss historical data for the client. - Temporary destinations (javax.jms.TemporaryQueue and javax.jms.TemporaryTopic).
+For more information, see "WebLogic JMS Thin Client" in Oracle Fusion Middleware Programming Stand-alone Clients for Oracle WebLogic Server. - Client statistics are reset on each reconnect, which results in the loss historical data for the client. - Under some circumstances, automatic reconnect is not possible.
+If it is not possible, an exception is reported. - Temporary destinations (javax.jms.TemporaryQueue and javax.jms.TemporaryTopic).